Comparison sort: Lower bound for the average number of comparisons

 it is impossible to determine which order the input is in with fewer than log_{2}(n!) comparisons on average.

 This can be most easily seen using concepts from information theory.
 The Shannon entropy of such a random permutation is log_{2}(n!) bits.
 Since a comparison can give only two results, the maximum amount of information it provides is 1 bit.
 Therefore, after k comparisons the remaining entropy of the permutation, given the results of those comparisons, is at least log_{2}(n!) − k bits on average.
 To perform the sort, complete information is needed, so the remaining entropy must be 0.
 It follows that k must be at least log_{2}(n!) on average.

 The lower bound derived via information theory is phrased as 'information-theoretic lower bound'.
-Information-theoretic lower bound is correct but is not necessarily the strongest lower bound.
-And in some cases, the information-theoretic lower bound of a problem may even be far from the true lower bound.
+The information-theoretic lower bound is correct, but may be far from the strongest possible lower bound.
 For example, the information-theoretic lower bound of selection is $\left\lceil\log_2(n)\right\rceil$ whereas $n-1$ comparisons are needed by an adversarial argument.
 The interplay between information-theoretic lower bound and the true lower bound are much like a real-valued function lower-bounding an integer function.
 However, this is not exactly correct when the average case is considered.

 To unearth what happens while analyzing the average case, the key is that what does 'average' refer to?
 Averaging over what?
 With some knowledge of information theory, the information-theoretic lower bound averages over the set of all permutations as a whole.
 But any computer algorithms (under what are believed currently) must treat each permutation as an individual instance of the problem.
 Hence, the average lower bound we're searching for is averaged over all individual cases.